Hunter-Morgan/Pascal_Subset_Interpreter/README.md

 ## Test Cases

-1. `hello.pas` – Basic 'Hello World' program
+1. `1-hello.pas` – Basic 'Hello World' program
-2. `areas.pas` – Computes the area of a rectangle
+2. `2-areas.pas` – Computes the area of a rectangle
-3. `bad_prog.pas` – Tests for 'identifier not declared' error
+3. `3-bad_prog.pas` – Tests for 'identifier not declared' error
-4. `if_convert.pas` – Uses if and else statements to convert Fahrenheit to Celsius
+4. `4-if_convert.pas` – Uses if and else statements to convert Fahrenheit to Celsius
-5. `multiples.pas` – Uses a while loop to compute multiples from 1 to 12
+5. `5-multiples.pas` – Uses a while loop to compute multiples from 1 to 12
-6. `lotsovar.pas` – Tests for 'identifier declared twice' error
+6. `6-lotsovar.pas` – Tests for 'identifier declared twice' error
-7. `bmi_calc.pas` – Computes BMI from weight and height
+7. `7-bmi_calc.pas` – Computes BMI from weight and height
-8. `mult_table.pas` – Creates a multiplication table for the number provided
+8. `8-mult_table.pas` – Creates a multiplication table for the number provided
-9. `input_test.pas` – Tests for integers and counts the number of digits
+9. `9-input_test.pas` – Tests for integers and counts the number of digits
-10. `threedim.pas` – Gives the coordinates for a cube with the provided dimensions
+10. `10-threedim.pas` – Gives the coordinates for a cube with the provided dimensions
-11. `divisors.pas` – Computes the divisors of the provided number
+11. `11-divisors.pas` – Computes the divisors of the provided number
-12. `not_sample.pas` – Tests the NOT operator
+12. `12-not_sample.pas` – Tests the NOT operator
-13. `factorial.pas` – Computes the factorial of the provided number
+13. `13-factorial.pas` – Computes the factorial of the provided number

 ## How to Build